Installation Problems

 Inverted Traffic

 If the Inverted Traffic icon in the Dashboard is in orange (Warning), it is indication that traffic throughput in the uplink direction is bigger than in the downlink direction.
-This can be normal in small deployments (less than a hundred subscribers, like in a BQN in a lab) but in a network deployment most likely indicates that some of the wires have been connected incorrectly, with the access port connected to the Internet side and vice versa.
+This can be normal in small deployments (less than a hundred subscribers, like a BQN in a lab) but in a network deployment most likely indicates that some of the wires have been connected incorrectly, with the access port connected to the Internet side and vice versa.

 To fix the issue, go to Configuration->Interfaces->Data Wires and, in the inverted wire, press the Swap interfaces icon.